Test the receipt flow

 Use a real sample receipt that should pass the challenge.

-The participant-side instruction should be easy to follow: the image must be clear, sharp, centered on the receipt, and show the merchant plus amount.
+Check that the on-screen guidance is clear to follow: the image must be clear, sharp, centered on the receipt, and show the merchant and amount.

-Also test at least one negative case, such as:
+Also test at least one receipt that should be turned away, such as:

 - wrong merchant